-Actual revenues and other financing sources recognized by the District's General Fund were \$30.9 million (11%) more than budgeted.
+Actual revenues and other financing sources recognized by the District's General Fund were \$16.4 million (5.9%) more than budgeted.
 The variance resulted primarily from the following:

-- Increase in property taxes. - o Increase in reimbursement from various DPW funds. - Increase in rent reimbursement due to prepayment of Series 2003A & 2005A bonds. - Increase in fund balance as a result of the cancelation of existing contracts and purchase orders.
+- Increase in property taxes. - o Increase in reimbursement from state and federal aid. - o Increase in interest earned. - o Increase in reimbursement from various Public Works funds. - o Increase in sale of land. - Increase in fund balance as a result of cancellation of existing contracts and purchase orders.